 Electrophysiology study — An electrophysiology study (EPS) may be performed if you have heart disease or if a rhythm problem is suspected.

 Most people undergo EPS in a hospital setting.
 You will be given a sedative before the procedure but may be awake during testing.
-The physician uses a local anesthetic to numb a small area over blood vessel, usually in the groin, and then threads small wires through the blood vessels into the heart using x-ray (fluoroscopic) guidance.
+The physician uses a local anesthetic to numb a small area over a blood vessel, usually in the groin, and then threads small wires through the blood vessels into the heart using x-ray (fluoroscopic) guidance.
 Once in the heart, precise measurements of the heart's electrical function can be obtained.

 Exercise testing — In some people, especially those with a history of syncope during exertion, an exercise test is useful.
 Your blood pressure, heart rate, and rhythm are monitored while exercising on a treadmill or bicycle.

 Electroencephalogram — An electroencephalogram (EEG) is used to diagnose seizures, but may be part of the evaluation of unexplained "collapse" events.
 It involves the measurement of electrical activity in the brain.
 It can be performed in a provider's office or in a hospital, and generally takes about one hour.
 Multiple electrodes (small, flat metal discs) will be attached to your head and face with a sticky paste.
 The electrodes are connected to a recording device with long, thin wires.
 You must lie still and avoid speaking during the test.

-An electroencephalogram (EEG) is frequently obtained in people with syncope, but is rarely useful.
+An EEG is frequently obtained in people with syncope, but is rarely useful.
 It can be helpful if you have syncope and seizure-like activity.

 Treatment of syncope is based upon the underlying cause.
 The goal of treatment is to prevent recurrences or more serious problems.